DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 - I've been thinking that the whole idea of using a reduced color palette for any 2D elements as well would help to sell the retro aesthetic
 - Also, I've been thinking that applying a dithering filter to any 2D asset before we put it in-engine would help with making everything feel retro and cohesive
 - I'm against having a completely minimal UI.
 Some things are allowed to be on screen at all times (like a health bar or something)
 - The UI is not meant to be completely 8-bit like some games.
-I want the UI to look like it belongs in a PS1 game, not an NES game.
+Having the UI be too pixelated / low-res might be too much.
+Honestly, this might be one of those points where we can take some liberties and make the UI a little more modern

 # Modernizing the Look
 - The goal is to modernize the PS1 look, not just copy it.
 This means that we can take some liberties in some areas to make our game stand out a little more.